jrladd/CIS241/slides/regression.md

 ## It looks like there might be a linear relationship!

 We can see a general trend: as engine size goes up, fuel efficiency goes down.
-Now we're ready to try modeling this relationship.
+Now we're ready to try modeling this relationship as part of a larger linear regression model.

 ## Beware!